BOOST: Microgrid Sizing using Ordinal Optimization: Ordinal Optimization (OO)

 \subsection{Phase 1: The Simple Model}

-We would want to sample enough designs of $N$ as to guarantee that one of the sampled designs is a top design.
-Therefore, we choose $N$ so that at least one of the $N$ designs is in the actual top-$\alpha$\% designs with probability $P$.
-In other words, there is at least $P \%$ chance that one of the $N$ designs is in the top-$\alpha$ percentile.
-This is reflected by the inequality below:
+We want to sample enough designs so that at least one of the sampled designs is a top design.
+Therefore, we choose $N$ such that at least one of the $N$ designs lies in the actual top-$\alpha$\% designs with probability $P$:

-We proceed by solving the simple LP model for each of the $N$ designs, thereby finding the associated operational cost.
-The overall cost of the design is then the sum of the operational cost and the (annual) investment cost of each of the solar and battery systems:
+We solve the simple LP model for each of the $N$ designs, thereby finding the associated operational cost.
+The overall cost of a design is then the sum of the operational cost and the annualized investment costs of the solar and battery systems:

-The $N$ designs are ranked based on their total cost, from which the top $s < N$ designs are chosen to be re-evaluated using the accurate MILP model.
+The $N$ designs are ranked based on this total cost, from which the top $s < N$ designs are chosen for accurate re-evaluation.